TGA-Stock/NewBlack/NB_Task 2_Technical.md

 #### Response

 Every product will be assigned an EvaID upon creation.
-The response will include the EVA IDs, grouped by whether the products were updated or created.
+The response will include the EVA IDs, grouped by whether the products are updated or created.
 When products are created, they are also considered updated.
 Additionally, we will return a mapping of BackendID to EvaID.

 ```json
 {